TAYLORMADE GOLF COMPANY

 Q: How can I be sure that I purchase authentic TaylorMade products?

-Q: I found a listing for TaylorMade products on eBay.
+Q: I found a listing for TaylorMade products on eBay or Amazon.
 Is the product counterfeit?
-Is the seller authorized to sell your products on eBay?
+Is the seller authorized to sell your products on eBay or Amazon?

-A: Authorized TaylorMade accounts may sell genuine TaylorMade products on eBay, but must be registered with TaylorMade to do so.
+A: Authorized TaylorMade accounts may sell genuine TaylorMade products on eBay and/or Amazon, but must be registered with TaylorMade to do so.
 For a listing of authorized eBay sellers, please go to the following page: http://www.taylormadegolf.com/authorizedebay.
-If you make a purchase of new TaylorMade products on eBay from an unauthorized seller, there is a much greater chance that the products offered are counterfeit.
+For a list of authorized Amazon sellers, please go to the following page: http://www.taylormadegolf.com/authorizedamazon.
+If you make a purchase of new TaylorMade products on eBay or Amazon from an unauthorized seller, there is a much greater chance that the products offered are counterfeit.

 Q: How do I buy genuine TaylorMade discounted clubs?